TAbdiukov/CCSP-Mnemonics/WISHLIST.md

 ### Discretion advised

-* https://www.xploitacademy.com/courses/ccsp – However, on the page, there is a discrepancy about course length (14 hours instead of 5 hours), therefore this is likely an **incorrect course**
+* https://www.xploitacademy.com/courses/ccsp – There is a discrepancy on the page about course length (14 hours instead of 5 hours), therefore this is likely an **incorrect course**
 * https://tenlibrary.pro/product/mohamed-atef-certified-cloud-security-professional-ccsp/ – Due to undisclosed reasons, **extremely likely a misrepresented course by another author!**

 ## CSA Security Guidance – Audiobook